-The Royal National Park Coast Track is one of my favorite hikes of all time.
+The Royal National Park Coastal Walk is one of my favorite hikes of all time.
 Close to Sydney and accessible by public transport, it’s an easy weekend getaway for the frugal traveler.

 Remember that time I roadtripped from Melbourne to Perth, only to fly straight back to the east coast to explore Hinchinbrook Island?
 That happened over 4 months ago, but the experience is still fresh in my mind.